goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/create-oauth2-provider.md

 5. On the **Configure OAuth2/OpenId Provider** page, provide the configuration settings and then click **Submit** to create and save both the application and the provider.

 :::info
-Starting with authentik 2024.2, applications only receive an access token.
-To receive a refresh token, both applications and authentik must be configured to request the offline_access scope.
-In authentik this can be done by selecting the offline_access Scope mapping in the provider settings.
+Optionally, configure the provider to have the `offline_access` scope mapping.
+Starting with authentik 2024.2, by default applications only receive an access token.
+To receive a refresh token, both applications and authentik must be configured to request the `offline_access` scope.
+Do this in the Scope mapping area on the **Configure OAuth2/OpenId Provider** page.
 :::

-Configure Offline access (though Jens says it is diff for each app, the only thing we do in authentik is to add a scope mapping; a default one that you select when you create the provider).